 Hearing.
-A Formal Hearing may be requested by the Respondent only in writing using the form(s) approved by SCCS.
+In every case other than those that include Title IX Allegations, a Formal Hearing may be requested by the Respondent only in writing using the form(s) approved by SCCS.
 Orally requesting a Formal Hearing shall not constitute a valid request for a Formal Hearing.
 If a Respondent timely requests a Formal Hearing and has a right to have either a UAPA Hearing or a SCB Hearing, then the University will conduct a UAPA Hearing unless the Respondent executes a written waiver of the right to a UAPA Hearing.

 Section 7.2.4 Hearing before a Student Life Hearing Officer.
-A Student Life Hearing Officer is a University employee designated and trained by SCCS to conduct a Formal Hearing consistently with the procedures outlined in the Code for SCB Hearings (e.g., Article VIII), except as provided in this Section 7.2.4.
-In conducting a Formal Hearing, a Student Life Hearing Officer has the same authority of the Chairperson of the SCB except that, unlike the Chairperson of the SCB, but like the voting members of the SCB, the Student Life Hearing Officer is the decision maker concerning whether the Respondent violated the Standards of Conduct, and, if so, what sanction(s) to impose.
+A Student Life Hearing Officer is a University employee designated and trained by SCCS to conduct a Formal Hearing consistent with the procedures outlined in the Code for SCB Hearings (e.g., Article VIII), except as provided in this Section 7.2.4.
+In conducting a Formal Hearing, a Student Life Hearing Officer has the same authority of the Chairperson of the SCB except that, unlike the Chairperson of the SCB, but like the voting members of the SCB, the Student

+Life Hearing Officer is the decision maker concerning whether the Respondent violated the Standards of Conduct, and, if so, what sanction(s) to impose.
 The decision of a Student Life Hearing Officer may be appealed to the Appellate Board using procedures consistent with the procedures outlined in the Code for appeals of decisions of the SCB.

 Section 7.2.5 Consequences of Failing to Timely Elect a Formal Hearing.
 If the Respondent fails to elect a Formal Hearing within five (5) business days of SCCS transmitting a Notice of Allegations in writing to the Respondent, then the Respondent waives all rights to a Formal Hearing, and SCCS has the discretion to deem the Respondent to have accepted SCCS's determination of responsibility for misconduct and may impose sanction(s) deemed appropriate by SCCS (unless SCCS extends the time for the Respondent to request a Formal Hearing for good cause).
 If SCCS extends the time for the Respondent to request a Formal Hearing and the Respondent fails to elect a Formal Hearing within the additional time granted by SCCS, then the Respondent waives all rights to a Formal Hearing, and SCCS has the discretion to deem the Respondent to have accepted SCCS's determination of responsibility for misconduct and may impose sanction(s) deemed appropriate by SCCS.
+All cases that include Title IX Allegations will proceed to Title IX Hearing without either party having to elect the hearing, unless an Informal Resolution is reached as set forth in Section 7.4 or a hearing is otherwise not required or permitted by law.

-SECTION 7.3 RESOLUTION THROUGH AN ALTERNATIVE RESOLUTION PROCESS.
+SECTION 7.3 ALTERNATIVE RESOLUTION.